evkx/evkx.github.io/content/models/nio/el8/el8/_index.md

 The [WLTP range](../../../../guides/understandingrange/wltp/) is 510 km (317 mi).
 The consumption is 17.6kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 240kW.
-A full charge from 0 - 100% would take 83 minutes, while a more common scenario of 10-80% would take 43 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 72%, resulting in an actual charge speed, including time loss, of 79kW.
-Each charge session would take 44 minutes and 24 seconds.
+A full charge from 0 - 100% would take 75 minutes, while a more common scenario of 10-80% would take 41 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 44%, resulting in an actual charge speed, including time loss, of 86kW.
+Each charge session would take 27 minutes and 2 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 30kWh/100km, 1000km will take 11 hours and 1 minutes.
-This trip will require four charge session(s) charging from 8% to 67%.
-The total time lost for charging up the battery will be 162 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 30kWh/100km, 1000km will take 10 hours and 47 minutes.
+This trip will require six charge session(s) charging from 1% to 40%.
+The total time lost for charging up the battery will be 147 minutes.
 ### 75kWh

 The battery has a gross capacity of 75kWh and a net capacity of 70,5kWh, meaning you have a 4,5kWh buffer for protection.
 (6.0%).